The difference between feedback and feedforward

 When we talk about feedback, formal performance reviews or more informal comments on an employee’s work results are a key context for managers to “give feedback” to their team members, as the saying goes.
 However, is giving feedback the only thing they do in these exchanges?
 Most likely not.
 Such communication would be of little use in promoting either improvement of poor results or the maintenance of positive results.

 The most common is that the commentary on the play we alluded to at the beginning of this article contains two types of feedback, i.e., two types of messages following the execution of a task.
-The most famous is usually feedback, which consists of analyzing in more or less detail what has been done, tracing the processes that have been carried out, and evaluating the results to assign them a favorable or unfavorable rating.
+The most famous is usually feedback, which consists of analysing in more or less detail what has been done, tracing the processes that have been carried out, and evaluating the results to assign them a favorable or unfavorable rating.

 2. Feedforward messages